MattRh/ERA-system-level-fork/Language.md

 * Accessed functions and modules has to be already defined.
 For functions, at least it's interface has to be defined.
 * There is no functions\module overloading.
-* `entry` functions has to have function body, `start` functions are declarations of interface and can't have function body.
+* `entry` functions must have function body, `start` functions are declarations of interface and can't have function body.
 * Constants can't be changed, thus they can't be used in 'for' loops.
-* Array size must be non-negative.
+* Array size must be non-negative and compile-time constant.
+* 'Expression' in assembly-statement assignment must be compile-time constant.
 * 'Directive' affects only the next 'Assembler statement'.
+* 'Code' block can be used only once.
 * Language does not support floating point and unsigned values.

 ## Annotations

-// todo
+Allows to specify some compile-time flags.
+List of **possible** flags
+* `save(`Registers list`)` - tells compiler not to use this registers indirectly
+* `optimizer(`Enable | Disable`)` - tells compiler to enable/disable some code optimization techniques

 ## Comments